Debunking Social Security Misconceptions

 Prioritize Retirement Planning: Maximize your contributions to any workplace retirement plan or IRA.
 Take advantage of catch-up contributions when you can.
 Know the benefits of a Roth vs a regular retirement plan, and the circumstances under which it would benefit you most.
 For more information, read our past article about these differences here.
 Look into a cash balance plan if you are a small business owner.
 Also consider a health savings account if you have access to one, contributions grow triple tax free.

 Build a Portfolio: If you haven’t already, it may be time to turn accrued cash sitting idle, or in a short term account tied to interest rates, into an investment account which would support the growth of long term goals and wealth accumulation.
 Did you know portfolios can be custom tailored for your needs?
-Talk to a TFG Financial Advisors professional about your options, asset allocation, diversification and risk tolerance.
+Talk to an Aureum Financial Advisor about your options, asset allocation, diversification and risk tolerance.

 Consider Estate Planning: Now is an ideal time to figure out who you would like to name as your Power of Attorney and what kind of legacy you’d like to leave behind.
 Consider both current and projected needs for your family.
 Working up an estate plan will ensure that your wishes for your money and your health are carried out.
 Your loved ones will need to know where financial accounts are and how to access them if needed.
 It is important to your will and beneficiaries up to date, review annually.
 If you own a business, be sure there is a “buy/sell” agreement in place and create a business exit strategy to preserve the wealth within your business and transfer it to your family.